"

 6. References

-Word processing programs generally have an automatic numbering feature that can be used to prepare outlines.
+Using a Word Processing Software: When creating your outline electronically using software like MS Word, you can use an automatic numbering feature that can be used to prepare outlines.
 This feature automatically sets indents and lets you use the tab key to arrange information just as you would in an outline.
 Although in business this style might be acceptable, in college or university your instructor might have different requirements.
 Teach yourself how to customize the levels of outline numbering in your word processing program to fit your writing context.

 Knowledge Check